bigdataage/bigdataage.github.io/README.md

 <h3><b style = "color:#0a0b6f"> 2.
 Research Interests </b></h3>

 <p> &nbsp;&nbsp;&nbsp;&nbsp; The <b> epigenetic regulatory network </b> (ERN), characterized by the intricate and dynamic crosstalk among epigenomes and epitranscriptomes, plays a crucial role in precisely regulating spatiotemporal gene expression, which is fundamental for cellular division, differentiation, and senescence.
 The ERN also serves as a fundamental and multifunctional interface that integrates environmental signals with intrinsic genetic programs.
 Therefore, the ERN disorders are considered as a primary cause of aging and can be reversed or slowed through therapeutic interventions.
-My research mainly focuses on ERN dysregulation in aging and aging-related diseases, alongside epigenetic mechanisms governing the biosynthesis and bioactivity of active components derived from Chinese Materia Medica (CMM) and medicinal natural products.  </p>
+My research mainly focuses on ERN dysregulation in aging and aging-related diseases, alongside epigenetic mechanisms governing the biosynthesis and bioactivity of active components derived from <b> Chinese Materia Medica </b> (CMM) and medicinal natural products.  </p>

 <p> &nbsp;&nbsp;&nbsp;&nbsp; (1)	<b> ERN in Aging and Aging-related Diseases </b>  </p>